-So in celebration of grocery deals, good food and plentiful wine, I made one of my all-time favorite pasta dishes for you guys today.
+So in celebration of good food, I made one of my all-time favorite pasta dishes for you guys today.
 This is actually my version of a family favorite.
 I cut out some butter, added some garlic and onion, a little white wine to the cooking process, and finally, some oven roasted cherry tomatoes.

 I should mention two very important things about this dish: first, the oranges, both in the cooking and as a side garnish, are essential.
 The citrus really is the star of this dish.
 Second, parmesan.
 Don’t skip the parmesan (unless you hate cheese, then skip away!).